-Casa Milà (1906-1912) is a building built by the architect Antoni Gaudí commissioned by Pere Milà and Roser Segimon.
-The name of the building, "Casa Milà", is due to this fact, it was the new residence of the Milà family.
-The couple occupied the main floor and rented the rest of the houses.
+Casa Milan (1906-1912) is a building built by the architect Antoni Gaudí commissioned by Pere Milà and Roser Segimon.
+The name of the building, "Casa Milà", is due to this fact, it was the new residence of the Milan family.
+The marriage occupied the main floor and rented the rest of homes.

 Casa Milà is the most emblematic civil building of Antoni Gaudí, both for its constructive and functional innovations and for ornamental and decorative solutions.
 It is a total work of art.

-Casa Milà, known as La Pedrera, is a UNESCO World Heritage Site.
-A unique building, a masterpiece of nature where you can understand in depth the imaginary of Gaudí.
+Casa Mila, known as La Pedrera, is a UNESCO World Heritage Site and also the architect's latest civil work.
+A unique building, a masterpiece of nature where you can understand Gaudí's imaginary in depth.

 La Pedrera is also the only interpretation center of Gaudí in Barcelona, essential to know all the work of the architect and his inspiration.
 In total you will visit 4,500 m2 spread over five floors.

-Visit La Pedrera and you will live the experience of entering magical spaces where Gaudí's natural inspiration can be felt in every corner.
+Visit La Pedrera during the day and you will live the experience of entering magical spaces where Gaudí's natural inspiration is noticed in every corner.